 - (1) Whenever a vacancy occurs in a position in any department, the department manager shall notify the City Manager.
 Vacancies in the City shall be filled by the most qualified candidates possible. - (2) Posting.
-When a vacancy is to be filled in any department, the Human Resources Department shall post a notice of vacancy on bulletin boards designated for City employment notices.
+When a vacancy is to be filled in any department, either promotional or open, the Human Resources Department shall send an email notification to all City staff.
+Departments shall be responsible for posting a notice of vacancy on their bulletin boards designated for City employment notices.

-Promotional opportunities (where internal candidates only may apply) shall be posted in a conspicuous place on City bulletin boards for a minimum of 10 workdays.
+Promotional opportunities (where internal candidates only may apply) shall be posted by the City department in a conspicuous place on its City bulletin boards for a minimum of 10 workdays.

-Notice of open opportunities (where outside candidates may apply) shall be posted in a conspicuous place on City bulletin boards for a minimum of 10 workdays.
+Notice of open opportunities (where outside candidates may apply) shall be posted on the human resources page of the City's website for a minimum of 10 workdays.
 Open opportunities shall also be advertised in the media for outside candidates for a minimum of 10 workdays and applicants must apply within that time period.